 The Bissell has a triple filtration system, which helps keep dust, pet dander, and other allergens inside the vacuum cleaner.

-There’s no HEPA filter, however, so it’s probably not the best option for people with an allergy.
+There’s no HEPA filter, however, so we don’t think it’s the best option for people with an allergy.
 Dust and other small particles can also escape when you’re emptying the vacuum, so make sure you do this outside.

 Emptying & Cleaning